KristinaCer/Pet-Services-Scheduler/README.md

 5. Find out which employees with the right skills are available on a given date.
 6. Schedule one or more employees to do a set of activities with one or more pets.
 7. Look up currently scheduled events for an employee, a pet, or a customer.

+The project was implemented as an Udacity Java Web Developer nanodegree assignment.